 Lexa is a Women’s aluminum endurance road bike.
 The US price of the Lexa SLX (pictured above) is $1,699.99.
-Specifications are: 200 Series Alpha Aluminum frame with carbon fork, Shimano 105 10-speed drivetrain (Tiagra compact or triple crankset), Bontrager Approved alloy rims with Bontrager R1 700x25c tires.
-Other builds are Lexa SL, Lexa S and Lexa.
+Specifications are 200 Series Alpha Aluminum frame with a carbon fork, Shimano 105 10-speed drivetrain (Tiagra compact or triple crankset), Bontrager Approved alloy rims with Bontrager R1 700x25c tires.
+Other builds are Lexa SL, Lexa S, and Lexa.

 Trek 1 series

-Trek 1.1 is the cheapest road bike that Trek produce.
-100 Series Alpha Aluminum frame with aluminum fork, Shimano 2300 8-speed drivetrain with Vuelta Corsa, 50/34 (compact) crankset, Bontrager Approved alloy rims and Bontrager T1 700x23c tires.
-Only $799.99 in US.
+Trek 1.1 is the cheapest road bike that Trek produces.
+100 Series Alpha Aluminum frame with an aluminum fork, Shimano 2300 8-speed drivetrain with Vuelta Corsa, 50/34 (compact) crankset, Bontrager Approved alloy rims, and Bontrager T1 700x23c tires.
+Only $799.99 in the US.

-All prices are taken from Trek’s web site.
-For all the models, build options and colors check out Trek Bikes website.
+All prices are taken from Trek’s website.
+For all the models, build options and colors check out the Trek Bikes website.